Largest Canary Island & How Many Canary Islands Are There?

 - Roque del Este

-La Graciosa is the only small island that is inhabited besides the main islands, although it has a population of less than 1000 people.
+La Graciosa is the smallest inhabited island out of the eight main islands, although it has a population of fewer than 1000 people, although most people stay here only during the summer months.
 This idyllic small island has no paved roads.
 La Graciosa is situated very close to the coast of Lanzarote and you can take a ferry or an excursion on a boat to visit for the day.

 Tenerife - the largest Canary Island

-Tenerife is the largest island in the Canary Islands archipelago in terms of size, with an area of area of 2,034 square kilometers and a population of around 900 000 people.
+Tenerife is the largest island in the Canary Islands archipelago in terms of size, with an area of 2034 square kilometers and a population of around 900 000 people.

 Tenerife is also the most visited island in the Canaries and it's one of the best and warmest Canary Island during winter, in our opinion.